-Current plans are to continue the existing water quality monitoring program for Lake Independence.
-This includes bi-weekly collection of water column profiles (temperature, dissolved oxygen, pH, conductivity) and discrete water sample collection from the surface, middle, and bottom of the water column with actual sample depths dependent upon stratification conditions at the time of sample collection.
+Current plans are to continue the existing annual water quality monitoring program for Lake Independence.
+Other lakes in the watershed, including Spurzem Lake, Half-Moon Lake and Peter Lake, will be monitored approximately every two years.
+Monitoring will include bi-weekly collection of water column profiles (temperature, dissolved oxygen, pH, conductivity) and discrete water sample collection from the surface, middle, and bottom of the water column with actual sample depths dependent upon stratification conditions at the time of sample collection.
 Water samples will be analyzed for total phosphorus, soluble reactive phosphorus, total nitrogen, and chlorophyll-a.
-Additional inflow monitoring will also be initiated during and after implementation of this TMDL to quantify actual external load reductions.
+Periodic aquatic vegetation surveys will be completed to determine nutrient loading from curly-leaf pondweed.